Preliminaries

 - Update: For each neighbor, calculate new potential distance through current node

-- Relax: If new distance is shorter, update the neighbor's distance
+- Compare: If the new distance is shorter, save it as the best known distance to that neighbor

 - Repeat: Continue until all nodes are visited or goal is reached